 Per-user memory

 - Conversation history — the running transcript of messages the user has exchanged.
+Always on.

 What happens on each request

-- Coulisse identifies the user from
+- Coulisse identifies the user — from

 - The model's reply is sent back and saved to the user's transcript.

-- If an extractor is configured, a background task asks a cheap model "any durable facts to remember from this exchange?" and stores novel ones.
+user_stateis on, a background task asks a cheap model "any durable facts to remember from this exchange?" and stores novel ones.

-Step 6 does not block the HTTP response — the user gets their answer first; memory grows in the background.
+Step 6 does not block the HTTP response — the user gets their answer first; long-term memory grows in the background.

 Isolation guarantees